cstrickland98/AutoReplant/README.md

 # Permissions
 1. autoreplant.debug.toggle - Allows the permission holder to toggle console debugging.
 Defaults to op.
 2. autoreplant.replant - Allows the permission holder to have their crops automatically replanted for them.
-Defaults to everyone.
+Defaults to op.

 # TODO
 1. Add a check to see if the crop was fully grown before replanting.
 Currently the crops are replanted no matter what stage the crop is at.